fsuri/Basil_SOSP21_artifact/README.md

 ## Setting up Cloudlab <a name="cloudlab"></a>

-In order to run experiments on [Cloudlab](https://www.cloudlab.us/) you will need to request an account with your academic email and create a new project if you do not already have one.
-To request an account click [here](https://cloudlab.us/signup.php).
+To run experiments on [Cloudlab](https://www.cloudlab.us/) you will need to request an account with your academic email (if you do not already have one) and create a new project  To request an account click [here](https://cloudlab.us/signup.php).
 You can create a new project either directly while requesting an account, or by selecting "Start/Join project" in your account drop down menu.

-We have included screenshots below for easy useability.
+We have included screenshots below for easy usebility.
 Follow the [cloudlab manual](http://docs.cloudlab.us/) if you need additional information for any of the outlined steps.

 If you face any issues with registering, please make a post at the [Cloudlab forum](https://groups.google.com/g/cloudlab-users?pli=1).
 Replies are usually very swift during workdays on US mountain time (MT).
 Alternatively -- but *not recommended* --, if you are unable to get access to create a new project, request to join project "morty" and wait to be accepted.
 Reach out to mlb452@cornell.edu if you are not accepted, or unsure how to join.

 ![image](https://user-images.githubusercontent.com/42611410/129490833-eb99f58c-8f0a-43d9-8b99-433af5dab559.png)

-In order to start experiments that connect to remote Cloudlab machines you will need to set up ssh and register your key with Cloudlab.
-This is necessary regardless whether you are using your local machine or a Cloudlab control machine.
+To start experiments that connect to remote Cloudlab machines, you will need to set up ssh and register your key with Cloudlab.
+This is necessary regardless of whether you are using your local machine or a Cloudlab control machine.

 Install ssh if you do not already have it: `sudo apt-get install ssh`.
 To create an ssh key and register it with your ssh agent follow these instructions: https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent.
 Next, register your public key under your Cloudlab account user->Manage SSH Keys.
 Alternatively, you may add your keys driectly upon project creation.